duynguyen27091997/todo-cli/README.md

 todos mark-done 1 2
 ```

-where `-a, --all` will mark down all TODO item in list
+where `-a, --all` will mark done all TODO item in list

 4. Delete TODO task